mc2lab/GPU-enabled-Hessian-SIM/README.md

 # GPU-enabled-Hessian-SIM
 The original Hessian-SIM code has been revised to fully exploit the GPU.
 This work has been published in the journal, International Journal of Biomedical Imaging.
+For more details, please refer to our [research paper](https://onlinelibrary.wiley.com/doi/10.1155/2024/8862387).

 # Refer to this work
 If you are using our work or are motivated by it, please use the BibTeX format below: